ranjaykrishna/easyturk/README.md

 ```
 This should print out how much balance you have left in your account.
 If you do not see the amount, then there setup was not successful.

+#### Example tasks that you can use out of the box:

+1. Image captioning: `easyturk/templates/caption.html' contains a image captioning task where workers are asked to write captions for each image.
+2. Verification: `easyturk/templates/verification.html' contains a verification task that asks users to verify that a certain caption is correct for a given image.
+3. Bounding Box: `easyturk/templates/bbox.html' contains a bounding box task that asks users to annotate multiple objects per image.

+In the remainer of this tutorial, we will explain how you can launch the captioning task and how you can create your own tasks.
+The same workflow can be used for the other tasks as well.

 ## Launching an example image-captioning task on AMT.